15 Things You Should Never Buy For Your Guinea Pig

 I’ve personally bought many of the things on this list when I was new to owning guinea pigs.
 I know it can be difficult to know what’s good and bad when you’re first starting out, so I put this list together to help you avoid making the same mistakes.

 I also have a bunch of healthy and safe alternative options included for each product.
 So, let’s dive in!

 1. Honey Sticks

 Yogurt drops are one of the most timeless and popular treats you’ll see in a pet store.
-These contain dairy, which can cause digestive upset in guinea pigs.
-Guinea pigs are strict herbivores and vegans and should not have even the smallest amount of meat, dairy, or other animal by-products.
+However, these contain dairy, which can cause digestive upset in guinea pigs.
+Guinea pigs are strict vegans and even the smallest amounts of meat, dairy, or other animal by-products should be avoided.
 These drops are also very high in sugar, which can cause all kinds of problems in guinea pigs.

 3. Wheels and Exercise Balls